pantaluna/esp32_ds3231_32khz_oscillator_using_lib/README.md

 ## Test Results

-The ESP32 datetime does not deviate from the real-world datetime when the external 32Khz crystal oscillator is wired up and configured :)
+The ESP32 datetime does **not deviate significantly** from the real-world datetime when t**he external 32Khz crystal oscillator is wired up** and configured :)

-The ESP32 datetime deviates typically **+23 seconds per every hour** from the real-world datetime when the external 32Khz crystal oscillator is not used.
+The ESP32 datetime deviates typically **+23 seconds per every hour** from the real-world datetime when the external 32Khz **crystal oscillator is not used**.